Dakota Electric Association® at a Glance

 Savings in 2019 totaled more than 25 million kWh.

 Great River Energy, on behalf of Dakota Electric and other distribution cooperatives, met the state’s renewable energy goal in 2017 — eight years early.
-The goal charged utilities to generate 25 percent of their electricity from renewable resources by the year 2025.
-Great River Energy purchases output from a variety of wind and solar projects in Minnesota, North Dakota and Iowa for approximately 470 megawatts.
-Dakota Electric members voluntarily purchase more than 8.9 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.
+Their new goal is to achieve 50% renewable production by 2030 or earlier.
+Great River Energy purchases output from a variety of wind and solar projects in Minnesota, North Dakota and Iowa for approximately 680 megawatts.
+Dakota Electric members voluntarily purchase more than 9.4 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.